KohakuBlueleaf/ProjectTemplate-Vue/README.md

 # ProjectTemplate-Vue

- A template of vue project with auto routing.
+A project template of vue with auto routing